Team2554/documentation/docs/programming/git-guide.md

 sidebar_position: 2
 ---

-# Team 2554 Git Version Control Guide
+# Git Version Control Guide

 ### What is git?